mswart/openvpn2dns/README.md

 - **add_backward4_entries**: name of one entry section thats records should be added to the backward zone (only IPv4) of this instance.
 - **add_backward6_entries**: name of one entry section thats records should be added to the backward zone (only IPv6) of this instance.
 - **suffix**: zone suffix that should be appended to all certificate common names - needed if the common names are no full-qualified domain names.
 The shortcut ``@`` references the zone name.
-- **subnet4**: ipv4 subnet of the OpenVPN server.
-If set openvpn2dns serves also reverse lookups.

 ### entry section - additional (static) DNS entries